NHSDigital/RAP_example_pipeline_python/README.md

 ## Licence

-> The [LICENCE](/LICENCE) file will need to be updated with the correct year and owner

 This codebase is released under the MIT License.
 This covers both the codebase and any sample code in the documentation.